aman-a25/Employee-managment-dashboard-system/README.md

 ### To install pymysql library use the command "pip install pymysql"

 ## analysing data
-In this project we are going to use matplotlib and pandas library of python for the data analysis part and visualization
+In this project we are going to use matplotlib , scikit-learn and pandas library of python for the data analysis part and visualization
 ### To install matplotlib library use the command "pip install matplotlib"
+### To install scikit-learn library use the command "pip install scikit-learn"
 ### To install pandas library use the command "pip install pandas"